01-edu/public/subjects/reversemenuindex/README.md

 The restaurant employees are having a really tough day and are delivering the customers' food in the wrong order.
 You need to fix the problem so that they can deliver it correctly.

-Write a function `ReverseMenuIndex()` that takes an array of strings as arguments and returns another array of strings with the menu in the correct order.
+Write a function `ReverseMenuIndex()` that takes a `slice` of strings as an argument and returns another `slice` of strings with the menu in the correct order.

 - `append()` is not allowed for this exercise.